 Our fees are very affordable and reflect that we are a teaching clinic.
-Please contact our Clinic Office for our complete fee schedule.
+Please contact our Clinic Office for our current fees.

 How do I pay for services?

-Services can be paid for by cash, check, Visa, Master Card, or American Express.
+Services may be paid for by cash, check, Visa, Master Card, or American Express.
 We appreciate payment at the time of your service.
-Please speak with our Clinic Manager, Julianne Siebens, if you need assistance with payment.
+Please speak with our Clinic Manager, Julianne Siebens, if you need assistance with your payment.